Stillwell-C/blog-frontend/README.md

 The [focus-trap-react](https://www.npmjs.com/package/focus-trap-react) package is used to trap focus when a modal is present on the screen.
 All modals can be exited using the escape key.

 #### Additional Info

+All links/buttons leading to the log in and sign up pages will send the address of the page the user is currently on to the log in/sign up component.
+Upon successfully logging in, a user will be redirected back to their original page.

 Almost all text content was generated using ChatGPT.